-The Scientific Advisory Board of The Marfan Foundation (a committee of experts in basic and clinical research) will review each application.
+The Scientific Advisory Board of The Marfan Foundation, a committee of experts in basic and clinical research, will review each application.
 The NIH peer review study section model will be followed.
 Each proposal will receive a priority score based on the evaluation of the committee.
-Priority scores will be forwarded to The Marfan Foundation where award decisions will be made based upon relative scientific merit ranking of the submitted grants, and on priorities of The Marfan Foundation.
+Priority scores will be forwarded to The Marfan Foundation, where award decisions will be made based upon the relative scientific merit ranking of the submitted grants and on the priorities of The Marfan Foundation.
 Grant awards are based on the approval of the Board of Directors.
-All applications will be held in the strictest confidence and all decisions by the Foundations are final.
+All applications will be held in the strictest confidence, and all decisions by The Marfan Foundation are final.